Homosexuality in the Christian Scriptures

 "pernemi" which means to sell.
 Its meanings are:

-Strong Number because it is a made-up word not found in the Greek
+Strong Number because it is a made-up word that is almost never found in the Greek

 language other than in 1 Timothy and 1 Corinthians.